HealthRex/CDSS/setup/data_pipeline/README.md

 Before running the conversion in Step 2, always back up the freshly-built yearly datasets.
 Create `copy_shc_core_YYYY` and `copy_lpch_core_YYYY` datasets first, then copy each table.
 Keep backups for at least 2 weeks after announcing the new datasets.
 Drop them only after validation passes and no researchers have flagged issues.

-## What's in `archive/`
+## Related files in `setup/`

-Historical documentation kept for reference:
+The following files in the parent `setup/` folder are part of the annual data pipeline workflow:

+- [`../BigQueryDataUpdateGuide.MD`](../BigQueryDataUpdateGuide.MD) — Per-table conversion SQL.
+The authoritative reference for Step 2.
-- `shc_lpch_conversions.md` — Original notes describing the rationale for the conversion process.
+- `../shc_lpch_conversions.md` — Original notes describing the rationale for the conversion process.
-- `new_SHCdata_Organize_DateTime.ipynb` — Original notebook used for the 2024 update.
+- `../new_SHCdata_Organize_DateTime.ipynb` — Original notebook used for past annual updates.
-- `lpch_conversion.py` — Original auto-detection script. **Do not use for new updates.** Kept only as a historical artifact.
-Auto-detection of which STRING columns are "dates" produces silent bugs on columns like `lab_result.ord_value` where some values coincidentally parse as dates.
+- `../lpch_conversion.py` — Original auto-detection script. **Do not use for new updates.** Auto-detection of which STRING columns are "dates" produces silent bugs on columns like `lab_result.ord_value` where some values coincidentally parse as dates.
+Kept only as a historical artifact.

 ## Future work